zhaolongkzz/human_motion/README.md

 if you want to train it with GPU here, you should install cuda
 - cuda=8.0
 - libcudnn6_6.0.21
+**Note:** that cuda9 is not suitable for the code, please reinstall cuda8 and cudnn6 instead.

 with the theano, using the package [NeuralModels](https://github.com/asheshjain399/NeuralModels) same as the paper. use the Model of theano, and install it with: